behnazkhoshnood/Nonogram-puzzle/README.md

   - #### Colour Scheme

-    - The 4 main colours used are:
+    - The 4 main colors used are:

-    - #64882b for Rules(index) page which is close to green.
+    - #64882b for the Rules(index) page which is close to the green.

     - #1982C4 for Nanogram page which is a nice blue color.

-    - #896BB3 for Ranking page which is in the scope of violet.
+    - #896BB3 for the Ranking page which is in the scope of violet.

-    - and #fafafa which is a shade of gray and cream which used for the color of the body of the pages.
+    - and #fafafa which is a shade of gray and cream used for the color of the body of the pages.

 - #### Typography